zafarrafii/Zaf-Python/README.md

 ## zaf.py

 This Python module implements several functions for audio signal analysis.
+Simply copy the file `zaf.py` in our working directory.
+Make sure you have Python 3, NumPy, and SciPy installed.

 Functions:
 - `stft` - [Short-time Fourier transform (STFT)](#short-time-fourier-transform-stft)